|It's here - 8 years of development and improvement; and it sounds better than I dreamed.

 and the band sounds OK.
 Fixing the loud vocal notes with tone controls can make the band sound dull and softer vocal parts muffled.
 What I need is

-dynamic equalization - attenuation in the 3 kHz region on the singer's loudest notes with little effect on the instruments.
-That is what NO SCREECH does.
+dynamic equalization - attenuation in the 3 kHz and above region on the singer's loudest notes with little effect on the instruments.
+That is what NO

 At first I thought NO SCREECH was only for old CDs.
 I was surprised to find that a classical SACD recorded in original DSD was rather screechy due to